 5. The best pasta with seafood at a good price at Osteria Der Belli

-If you want to treat yourself and feel like a Roman at a good price, I suggest you go to Osteria Der Belli, a restaurant in Sardinia that specializes in simple seafood dishes such as octopus with baked potatoes, sea bass carpaccio and grilled squid, all at a very good price!
+If you want to treat yourself to a good value culinary treat and feel like another Roman, I suggest you go to Osteria Der Belli, a restaurant in Sardinia that specializes in simple seafood dishes such as octopus with roasted potatoes, sea bass carpaccio and grilled squid, all at a great price!